What is onboarding?

 Parts of the onboarding process throughout the rest of the first year build upon the foundation of what has come before.
 As the employee gets more acclimated, they should be encouraged to participate more in company committees and cross-functional teams and to contribute to the company culture.
 The end of an employee’s first year is a perfect time for performance evaluation—and if you see your employee performing well both individually and as a member of the larger team, you will know that your onboarding process has been a success.

-Whichever method you choose to build your onboarding process workflow—by phase, timeline, or a combination of the two—you can create flowcharts and process maps using Lucidchart to better illustrate the onboarding process.
+Whichever method you choose to build your onboarding process flow—by phase, timeline, or a combination of the two—you can use Lucidchart to visualize and illustrate the onboarding process to improve your employee's experience, boost performance, and increase retention.
+Even add swimlanes to delineate the responsibilities involved through your onboarding process.

 No matter how many people are involved in your onboarding process, you can diagram each person’s role, responsibilities, and accountabilities easily and clearly.
 Because Lucidchart exists in the cloud, it’s simple to share an always up-to-date onboarding process right in Lucidchart or store it through one of our many integrations.